 Skip to Content

-It’s that time of year again: on January 23, 2013, the Annual Shareholders’ Meeting of Siemens AG was held at the Olympiahalle in Munich.
-And this occasion has inspired us to compile a photo gallery documenting how this yearly event has evolved over the years since the 1950s.
+It’s that time of year again: the Annual Shareholders’ Meeting of Siemens AG will be held at the Olympiahalle in Munich on January 28, 2014.
+This occasion has inspired us to compile a photo gallery documenting how this yearly event has evolved over the years since the 1950s.

 The first Annual Shareholders’ Meeting to take place after World War II was an extraordinary meeting held at the company’s Frankfurt office in late February 1948.
 “Not more than 40-50 persons“ were expected to attend, and local organizers were asked to ensure “that the building is well heated.“ The only item on the agenda was the election of Supervisory Board members, whose numbers had been decimated as a result of the war.

 The following year, another extraordinary Annual Shareholders’ Meeting was held in Frankfurt/Main.
 Among the proposals made at this meeting was the suggestion that – in addition to the company’s traditional location in Berlin – Munich also be named a head office.
 The shareholders unanimously approved changing the bylaws to this effect.